arabog/ALX_T_Notes/wk4/day1/tasks.md

 By default, the sed command replaces the first occurrence of the pattern in each line and it won’t replace the second, third…occurrence in the line.

-**Replacing the nth occurrence of a pattern in a line:** Use the /1, /2 etc flags to replace the first, second occurrence of a pattern in a line.
+**Replacing the nth occurrence of a pattern in a line:**
+Use the /1, /2 etc flags to replace the first, second occurrence of a pattern in a line.
 The below command replaces the second occurrence of the word “unix” with “linux” in a line.
 ```
 $sed 's/unix/linux/2' geekfile.txt
 ```
-**Replacing all the occurrence of the pattern in a line:** The substitute flag /g (global replacement) specifies the sed command to replace all the occurrences of the string in the line.
+**Replacing all the occurrence of the pattern in a line:**
+The substitute flag /g (global replacement) specifies the sed command to replace all the occurrences of the string in the line.
 ```
 $sed 's/unix/linux/g' geekfile.txt
 ```
-**Replacing from nth occurrence to all occurrences in a line:** Use the combination of /1, /2 etc and /g to replace all the patterns from the nth occurrence of a pattern in a line.
+**Replacing from nth occurrence to all occurrences in a line:**
+Use the combination of /1, /2 etc and /g to replace all the patterns from the nth occurrence of a pattern in a line.
 The following sed command replaces the third, fourth, fifth… “unix” word with “linux” word in a line.
 ```
 $sed 's/unix/linux/3g' geekfile.txt
 ```
-**Replacing string on a specific line number:** You can restrict the sed command to replace the string on a specific line number.
+**Replacing string on a specific line number:**
+You can restrict the sed command to replace the string on a specific line number.
 An example is
 ```
 $sed '3 s/unix/linux/' geekfile.txt
 ```

-**Duplicating the replaced line with /p flag:** The /p print flag prints the replaced line twice on the terminal.
+**Duplicating the replaced line with /p flag:**
+The /p print flag prints the replaced line twice on the terminal.
 If a line does not have the search pattern and is not replaced, then the /p prints that line only once.
 ```
 $sed 's/unix/linux/p' geekfile.txt
 ```
-**Printing only the replaced lines:** Use the -n option along with the /p print flag to display only the replaced lines.
+**Printing only the replaced lines:**
+Use the -n option along with the /p print flag to display only the replaced lines.
 Here the -n option suppresses the duplicate rows generated by the /p flag and prints the replaced lines only one time.
 ```
 $sed -n 's/unix/linux/p' geekfile.txt
 ```

 ## 7. It is a good file that cuts iron without making a noise
-Write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
+Write a shell script that creates a file named exactly "\*\\'"Best School"\'\\*$\?\*\*\*\*\*:)" containing the text Best School ending by a new line.
 ```
 echo "Best School" > "\*\\\'\"Best School\"\'\\\*$\?\*\*\*\*\*:)"